This Skilhunt H150 (affiliate link) was provided by Skilhunt for review.

 Li-ion 14500 battery

 Tests were performed using a Vapcell H10 1000 mAh Li-ion battery.
-This battery has more capacity than the 800 mAh battery used for the H150's advertised runtimes.
+Due to age and wear, the test battery has a capacity of 797 mAh, effectively the same as the 800 mAh battery used for the H150's advertised runtimes.
 Efficiency for M2 and lower modes is only a rough estimate.

 Efficiency with Li-ion is not as good with Li-ion as it is with NiMH.
 A bit more testing reveals why; when battery voltage is less than required to run an LED, as is always true with a single 1.2 or 1.5V battery powering a white LED, the flashlight's driver must convert it to a higher voltage, which is usually reasonably efficient.
 This is called a boost driver.
 If, however, battery voltage exceeds what's required to power an LED, a flashlight driver can either turn the excess into heat (a linear driver), or efficiently convert it to a lower voltage (a buck driver).
 The Li-ion battery's voltage does, indeed exceed what the LED requires.